Coat of arms of the Isle of Man

-The Coat of Arms of the Isle of Man, blazoned Gules three legs in armour flexed at the knee and conjoined at the thigh, all proper, garnished and spurred or, dates from the late 13th century.
+The coat of arms of the Isle of Man, blazoned Gules three legs in armour flexed at the knee and conjoined at the thigh, all proper, garnished and spurred or, dates from the late 13th century.
 The present version dates from 12 July 1996.
-As the Isle of Man is a Crown dependency and the present Lord of Man is King Charles III of the United Kingdom, the arms are more accurately described as the Arms of His Majesty in right of the Isle of Man.
+As the Isle of Man is a Crown dependency and the present Lord of Man is King Charles III of the United Kingdom, the arms are more accurately described as the arms of His Majesty in right of the Isle of Man.
 The origin of the triskeles (three dexter legs conjoined at the hips and flexed in triangle) is obscure, but it appears to stem from the Scottish takeover of the island in 1265.
 The heraldic supporters are birds associated with the island, whilst the motto first appears on record in the 17th century.

 Description

-The present coat of arms was granted by King Charles III, Lord of Mann, on 10 September 2022.
+The present coat of arms was granted by Queen Elizabeth II, Lord of Mann, on 12 July 1996.
 The escutcheon is blazoned: Gules three legs in armour flexed at the knee and conjoined at the thigh, all proper, garnished and spurred or.
 The crest is blazoned: An imperial crown proper.
 The supporters are blazoned: dexter: A peregrine falcon proper and sinister: A raven proper.
 The Latin motto is: Quocunque Jeceris Stabit ("whithersoever you throw it, it will stand", or "whichever way you throw, it will stand".
 This refers to the theoretical aerodynamical properties of the triskele, which will supposedly always have a foot to land on whichever way it lands.
 The motto dates to 1668 when it is first recorded on coinage of the Isle of Man.